vtlim/permeability/ABF/README.md

    - From neighboring windows?

 3. Run ABF calculations.

-4. Evaluate convergence, using .grad files.
+    a.
+The simulations obtain N number of samples per bin before applying the biasing force.
+       This isn't a separate calculation but is specified by the `fullSamples` parameter.
+    b.
+Run and extend each window as necessary, periodically checking *convergence* of `.hist.grad` files
+    c.
+Extend each window with `updateBias` off. (vtl did not run)
+       This wasn't done in the referenced paper bc wasn't introduced until later (subdiffusion paper?)

-5. Stitch together PMF from the different windows.
+4. Stitch together PMF from the different windows.
+    a.
+Generate symbolic links for every window's last .count and .grad files in your working directory.
+    b.
+Prepare namd input file.
+No MD steps are run, but it's just to call namd.
+    c.
+Prepare colvars input file.
+Specify the files from step (a) for the `inputPrefix` line.
+       Note that the namd user guide says the grid definition (min, max, width) can be changed.
+    d.
+Run the namd job: `namd merge.inp > merge.out`

-6. Calculate diffusivity using .traj files with DiffusionFusion.
+5. Calculate diffusivity using .traj files with DiffusionFusion.

 ### Things to change and check upon starting new continuation runs of a window